atom-haskell/ide-haskell/README.md

 Package is fully configurable via **Edit → Preferences → Packages → ide-haskell → Settings**

+You will likely need to specify full paths to `ghc-mod` and `stylish-haskell`, if those are not in `PATH`, at the very least.

 ## TODO

 - [x] Cabal project autodetection